Daztek/EventSystem/README.md

 *What makes this Event System special?*

 As mentioned earlier, it's easy to use and modular.
 Want to change the Skill needed to identify an item from Lore to Spellcraft?
-All you have to do after adding the Core system is add the following script file to your module: [es_s_iditem.nss](https://github.com/Daztek/EventSystem/blob/master/Subsystems/es_s_iditem.nss).
+All you have to do after adding the Core system is add the following script file to your module: [es_s_iditem.nss](https://github.com/Daztek/EventSystem/blob/master/Components/Subsystems/es_s_iditem.nss).
 The next time you run your server it'll automatically load the subsystem and subscribe to the events it needs, all without having to edit any existing scripts.

-Want players to get a movement speed increase while traveling on roads and a movement speed decrease while in water? [es_s_travel.nss](https://github.com/Daztek/EventSystem/blob/master/Subsystems/es_s_travel.nss) has you covered!
+Want players to get a movement speed increase while traveling on roads and a movement speed decrease while in water? [es_s_travel.nss](https://github.com/Daztek/EventSystem/blob/master/Components/Subsystems/es_s_travel.nss) has you covered!

 Lastly, tried a subsystem and it's actually not to your liking?
 All you have to do is remove its .nss file and it's gone, no fuss.

 ## Requirements for Core
 - **NWNX:EE Plugins**:
-  - Events
   - Object
   - Util
 - **NWNX:EE Environment Variables**: